drewhamiltonasdf/machine-shop-2020/_equipment-docs/_sharp-LMV-42/README.md

   - The tools associated with the mill are sacred objects and should be treated with religious reverence.
 They should be clean, rust free and stored with care.
   - The tools associated with measuring / set-up are precise beyond your ability to utilize and they need to stay that way.
   - Know to distinguish CLIMB vs. CONVENTIONAL milling.
+  - Spindle Oil should be administered every single time you use the milling machine.
+Way oil is automated, by not the spindle.

 &nbsp;
 &nbsp;